 Spicy foods are not sensed by our taste buds in the same way as sweet, salty, sour, bitter, or umami tastes; rather, they create the illusion of warmth by triggering receptors that typically detect temperature changes or pain.
 Note whether the food you’re enjoying is actually hot, cold, or room temperature as well.

-Any food’s texture can also play a role in how we perceive it, whether it is solid, liquid, dry, moist, soft, crunchy, smooth, chewy, or a combination of several characteristics.
+Any food’s texture can play a role in how we perceive it, whether it is solid, liquid, dry, moist, soft, crunchy, smooth, chewy, or a combination of several characteristics.
 Also pay attention to how long its flavors last.

 Your options for depicting the world as you see, hear, touch, smell, and taste it are as open-ended as the freedom you have to take in your surroundings.